-Once personal information is no longer required, MaxCap will take reasonable steps to either permanently de-identify personal information or destroy it entirely.
-Generally, client files are kept for a maximum of seven (7) years.
+Once personal information is no longer required, MaxCap will take reasonable steps to permanently de-identify or destroy it.

 Access to personal information

-Individuals can request access to the personal information that MaxCap holds about them.
-Corrections can also be made to the personal information at the request of individuals.
-Individuals can arrange for access to their personal information by contacting MaxCap.
+Individuals can request access or correction to the personal information that MaxCap holds about them.
+Individuals can arrange this by contacting MaxCap.

-MaxCap may require evidence of your identity before access to personal information is granted, or corrections are made to personal information.
+MaxCap may require evidence of your identity before access to personal information is granted and may charge reasonable costs.